 When cold, sprinkle generously with cinnamon and a few drops of rosewater if you prefer.

-Risagalo tastes better when served cold.
+Risagalo is known to taste better when served cold.